 How to Fix a Floppy Iris After Cataract Surgery

+Do you need to have cataract surgery?
+If you’re an older man with prostate problems, you may not realize that this increases your risk of cataract complications due to floppy iris.
 Even though these conditions are not directly correlated, medications used to treat an enlarged prostate can result in complications like floppy iris syndrome and iris prolapse during cataract surgery.
 Although women cannot suffer from enlarged prostates, they can still develop floppy iris syndrome as well due to other reasons.

 Keep reading to learn how to fix a floppy iris after cataract surgery.